How AWS App Studio works - AWS App Studio

 The following image shows a simplified timeline of the application development lifecycle in App Studio:

-App Studio offers various tools to support the lifecycle of your application, including the following three distinct environments, which are shown in the previous diagram:
+App Studio offers various tools to support the lifecycle of your application.
+These tools include the following three distinct environments, which are shown in the previous diagram:

-The Preview environment, where you can preview your application to see how it looks to end users, and test specific functionality.
+• The Preview environment, where you can preview your application to see how it looks to end users, and test specific functionality.
 Use the Preview environment to quickly test and iterate on your application without needing to publish it.
-Applications in the preview environment do not communicate or transfer data with external services, so you cannot test interactions or functionality that relies on external services in the Preview environment.
+Applications in the preview environment don't communicate or transfer data with external services.
+This means that you can't test interactions and functionality that rely on external services in the Preview environment.

-The Testing environment, where you can test your application’s connection and interactions with external services, and also do end-user testing by sharing the version published to the Testing environment to groups of testers.
+• The Testing environment, where you can test your application’s connection and interactions with external services.
+This is also where you can do end-user testing by sharing the version published to the Testing environment to groups of testers.

-The Production environment, where you can perform final testing of new apps before sharing them with end users.
-Once shared, the version of the application that is published to the Production environment is the version that end users will view and use.
+• The Production environment, where you can perform final testing of new apps before sharing them with end users.
+After the apps are shared, the version of the application that is published to the Production environment is the version that end users will view and use.

 Learn more